Luis Robert Preview, Player Props: White Sox vs. Athletics

 Luis Robert At The Plate

-- Among qualified hitters in MLB, he ranks 56th in batting average, 94th in on-base percentage, and sixth in slugging.
+- Among qualifying hitters, he ranks 60th in batting average, while his on-base percentage ranks 95th and he is sixth in slugging.

-- In 46 games this season (38.0%), Robert has picked up an RBI, and in 16 of those games (13.2%) he had two or more.
-He has also driven home three or more of his team's runs in five contests.
+- Robert has driven in a run in 46 games this season (37.7%), including 16 games with more than one RBI (13.1%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.